mx2913/service-docs/en/tradplusad.md

 ### Build for iOS platform

 Currently, because we use Cocoapods to manage the iOS dependencies, if the target platform is iOS, after build is done, don't click the make directly, otherwise, the make will fail.
 Instead, after the build, you need to open the generated Xcode workspace (ends with .xcworkspace) inside Xcode and compile the project inside Xcode.

+For Cocos Creator 3.x, the path of the generated Xcode workspace typically will be {your-project-directory}/build/jsb-link/frameworks/runtime-src/proj.ios_mac/{game-name}.xcworkspace.

 For Cocos Creator 3.x, the path of the generated Xcode workspace typically will be {your-project-directory}/build/{build-task-name}/proj/{game-name}.xcworkspace.